 Experiment 1: Acute larval starvation

-First, we sought to produce honey bee adults that experienced a highly standardized form of nutritional deprivation as larvae but still be reared under mostly normal colony conditions.
-To do so, we used a protocol identical to that described in Walton et al 2018, as modified from Wang et al 2014, 2016a, 2016b).
+First, we sought to produce honey bee adults that experienced a highly standardized form of nutritional deprivation as larvae but were still reared under mostly normal colony conditions.
+To do so, we used a protocol identical to that described in Walton et al 2018, as modified from Wang et al 2014, 2016a, 2016b.
 In July 2014, five queens from five separate honey bee colonies were caged over a frame of drawn, empty comb, for 48h.
 After this interval, the cages were removed and frames placed back into the colony; eggs were then allowed to hatch and larvae mature as normal.
 At 180h after the egg laying interval, the acute starvation treatment, or a control treatment, was performed on each frame.
 Frames were removed from the colony and nurse bees brushed off the frame completely.
 A wire push-in cage was then placed over half of the developing larvae, preventing nurse bees from accessing them for feeding; the other half of the larvae on the frame remained accessible.
 Each frame was outside of the colony <2 minutes during the treatment.
 The frame was returned to the colony for 10 h, with bees maturing to approximately at the developmental stage where larvae initiate spinning and stop feeding (Jay 1963).
 After this point, the frames were taken from the frames briefly and the push in cages removed, again allowing access by adult workers.
 Because honey bee larval development is highly regimented, focusing our starvation period to end at the spinning phase does not allow a window for compensatory feeding by the workers; i.e., they cannot feed the starved workers more after the treatment.
 After the starvation treatment, frames were returned to the colony and the pupae allowed to mature normally to the pharate stage, after which they were removed from the colony and placed in an incubator at 33C overnight.
 Separate enclosures were placed over each treatment (starved vs control) on each frame to keep emerging adults separate.
 Once adults had emerged, the treatment and control bees were separated and the resulting bees mixed between the five colony sources.
 Within the first 24h after emergence, they were then separated into observation cages and treated as described below.
 This procedure was repeated twice, thus producing two separate generations of workers that experienced these conditions.

 Experiment 2: Pollen quality limitation